jjcrab/code-every-day/log.md

 ## Day 17: May 6, 2021

 ### Today's Progress: Continue the challenge.
-Solve two leetcode problems with Python.
+Solve two leetcode problems with Python.Getting familia with Python syntax.

 ### Thoughts: Hash table/ dictionary is an efficient way to search key value pair.
+Many JS methods are similar in Python, but just need to use correctly.

 ### Link to work: [day 17](day17.py) (day17_2.py)